matschaffer/matschaffer.com/_posts/2015-01-13-what-to-monitor.md

 > What should I monitor?

 It's an old question.
-And can vary quite a bit from domain to domain.
+And one that can vary quite a bit from domain to domain.

+But for Web Operations
-But in the case of web operations there are some definite patterns I've come across.
+there are some definite patterns I've come across.
 Most of these come from the last two years I spent working as a Reliability Engineer at Netflix.
 Even though we had 400+ discrete applications when something broke you often found yourself looking at similar sets of metrics.

-So without further ado, here they are, broken down in a somewhat categorized format.
+So without further ado, here they are, broken down per category and in a roughly-prioritized order.

 # The basics